California Brain Injury Lawyers

 Brain injuries that stem from loss of oxygen to the brain, such as in birth or anesthesia errors, can result in permanent brain damage.
 Here are a couple of examples showing how medical malpractice could result in a lack of oxygen:

 The statute of limitations for medical malpractice is different and can be shorter than for other accidents leading to brain injuries.
-Medical malpractice claims in California can be filed up to three years after the injury or one year after the discovery of the injury.
-Contact our brain injury accident lawyers to learn more about your deadline.
+In California, a medical malpractice claim must be filed within one year from when the plaintiff knew or should have known about the injury, or within three years from the date of the injury, whichever comes first.
+Contact our brain injury accident lawyers to learn more about which deadline is applicable in your case.

 Common Accidents Leading To Brain Injuries